Purpose is the current buzz word – high promise, but often empty of meaning.

 In my early career, I worked for Terence Conran at Habitat, Nick Bonham at Bonhams Auctioneers, Rodney Fitch at Fitch, and Anita Roddick at The Body Shop.
 These brands were movements with a strong sense of self and an evangelical zeal – which both polarised and attracted in equal part.
 They were self-confident, and disciplined in their actions; you either got it or you didn’t; there was energy and momentum.
 Their beliefs were their business, their brand, their culture and their proposition.

 Inspired by their example, Circus was founded as a strategic consultancy to work with clients on Purpose – as business strategy: able to inspire and inform every encounter for every stakeholder.
 Not all businesses think like this – we work with those that do.
 This is our complete offer.
 It is all we do.
-It is all we have done for twenty one years.
+It is all we have done for twenty five years.

 I have worked with very different types of business – in different cultures – and at different stages of development: but the five key learnings for Purpose are shared: